statisticalbiotechnology/translong/docs/Logbook.md

 * Wrote experimental code that shows histogram of the distribution of how much genes defining a TF contribute to the first principal component for the TF.
 Applied it to the two TFs found most interesting
 * Improved annotation of code

+### 17/2 2020
+* Ran PCA with genes potentially regulated by TF was defined as genes +-1kbp from TF binding site

+### 18/2 2020
+* Worked on transferreing desirable features of Overleaf thesis template to the KTH template
+* Transferred what had previously been written in Overleaf template to KTH template
+* Worked on code for creating stricter TF target gene sets (by setting a MACS2 score threshold, that is based on q-value from ChIP-seq peak calling)